The Metrics Your Startup Should Actually Track

 - Raw event counts without normalisation

-Review this dashboard weekly with the founding team.
-Align on which metric matters most for the current stage of the company, and orient product decisions around moving it.
+Review this weekly with the founding team.
+Align on which metric matters most for your current stage and orient product decisions around moving it.

 The order of instrumentation